Functional Welsh for the Mountains

 A course for mountain professionals and mountain lovers looking at how we can better interpret the Welsh landscape via a pragmatic understanding of key Welsh language landscape terms.
 Focusing on 15 key terms along with related adjectives and descriptors.

 Run in context on the hill with plenty of opportunities to put the new skills and knowledge gained to use.
-Courses start and finish in central Llanberis and involve a walk up and down Bwlch Maesgwm.
+Further information on routes can be viewed below.

 No prior knowledge of Welsh necessary.
 All levels of Welsh welcome.